St. Gabriel's shrine: History

 The urn containing the mortal remains of St. Gabriel that was formerly preserved in the old church, was later moved into the new church.

 In July 1929, Pope Pius XI promoted the old church to be a minor basilica.

-Pope John Paul II blessed the crypt and the confessionals of the new church on the 30^{th} of June 1985, whilst construction work was being undertaken.
-The new church was rededicated on the 21^{st} of September 2014.
+Pope John Paul II blessed the crypt and the confessionals of the new church on 30 June 1985, whilst construction work was being undertaken.
+The new church was rededicated on 21 September 2014.

 Description

 Old church

 The church has a basilica plan with a monumental façade made up of a portico centrally supported by two sets of three columns, each arranged in a triangle.
 The entrance is made of marble with three doors; the main central door is topped by a painted architrave.

 The main façade is decorated with statues of saints above the sides of a portico and has a central loggia (used for benedictions) with a single central arch supported by a pair of columns.
 On either side of the loggia are portrayed two important scenes from the life of Saint Gabriel.
 The architrave of the façade is styled after a Greek temple, with a painting of San Gabriel surround by angels and decorated with three other statues.

 The interior of the church has three naves decorated in baroque style.
 The vaults are painted in light blue.
 The chapels do not have any relevant artistic elements.
 The apse is decorated in the early Christian style with the saints portrayed within false recesses.
 Saint Gabriel is portrayed between the two archangels Gabriel and Michael.
 The columns are decorated with Ionic capitals.

 Half way along the central nave there is the old chapel that housed the relics of Saint Gabriel, prior to their relocation to the new church.
 The chapel is in false Gothic style with tall and narrow arches and gold arabesques portraying praying angels.

 Adjacent to the church is the building of the Passionist monastery.